jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/sqlite_schema.md

    rolling funding-rate proxies, sentiment momentum) per symbol.
 Use `--alt-features` to control the breadth of signals fused alongside the price series.
-4. **Regime annotation** – bucket forward returns into bear/neutral/bull
+4. **Regime annotation** – run the quantile-driven labelling pipeline in `market_nn_plus_ultra.data.labelling.generate_regime_labels` to compute volatility buckets, liquidity states, and cross-sectional rotation roles.
-   classes and persist them inside the dedicated `regimes` table.
-Downstream experiments can join these labels to condition models on market state.
+   The resulting multi-dimensional labels are written into the `regimes` table and validated alongside the other fixtures so experiments inherit deterministic market-state context.
 5. **Asset metadata** – seed the `assets` table with synthetic entries so foreign keys remain consistent across joins.